Toni Collette: Philanthropy

-Artistry
+Style and influences

-Collette is described by Toby Creswell and Samantha Trenoweth in their book, 1001 Australians You Should Know (2006), "she proved her abilities as a serious actress in Rowan Woods' 1998 film The Boys and again in the big budget international hits The Sixth Sense and About a Boy."
+Collette is described by Toby Creswell and Samantha Trenoweth in their book, 1001 Australians You Should Know (2006): "she proved her abilities as a serious actress in Rowan Woods' 1998 film The Boys and again in the big budget international hits The Sixth Sense and About a Boy."
 Sharon Waxman of The New York Times wrote that the artist often embraces characters who are pathetic, insecure or otherwise unattractive.
 However, the actor said she detests playing such characters, "If I keep perpetuating that image of myself — that of a downtrodden person — that's the only roles I'll get.
 And I'm getting tired of playing those roles."
 Despite achieving stardom early in her career with The Sixth Sense, she rarely acted in commerce-driven pictures.
 She prefers working in independent films over blockbusters where the latter prioritize box-office success over telling a story.
 Several journalists noted her gravitation towards playing dissatisfied and slightly neurotic mothers.
 When asked about being typecast in such roles, Collette replied, "All people are different.
 All women are different.
 A lot of women haven't had children but it doesn't change the fact that they're individuals and have some kind of individuality and spark about them."

 Collette listed Geoffrey Rush as one of her influences and remembered seeing him in The Diary of a Madman (1989): "When I watched him in that, it was like being in church, I had a full-on spiritual awakening.
 I even wrote him this letter – I don't remember what it said, but it was very complimentary."
 She does not find it difficult to detach herself from her roles, but reflected that after doing several heavy thematic films she, "[started] to find things were accumulating.
 I had to figure out a way to kind of shake it off.
 So I am figuring that out."
 When asked how she decides to play her characters, she replied, "When I look at a character, I never look at the size of the role.
 I always look at the whole person, no matter how much they're featured in the movie."
 She dislikes working with dialect coaches when preparing for an accent, as they usually make her feel self-conscious.
 Although she has gained weight to play characters in previous films, she dislikes doing so, and after filming In Her Shoes, said that she would never do so again.
 Brie Larson, who starred with Collette in United States of Tara, has cited her as an inspiration and praised her for being able to "disappear" into her roles.
 Greg Kinnear, her co-star in Dinner with Friends and Little Miss Sunshine, called her "gifted" and commended her for being able to communicate without dialogue.